Nilpotent orbits of orthogonal groups over $p$-adic fields, and the DeBacker parametrization: Realization of the DeBacker parametrization for orthogonal groups

 \section{Realization of the DeBacker parametrization for orthogonal groups}

 We now return to the setting of orthogonal groups.
 In this section, we attach facets of the building of $G$ to selected explicit Lie triples of Section~\ref{S:representatives} and use the results of Section~\ref{S:functoriality} to prove these are distinguished representatives which realize the DeBacker correspondence.
+We return to the more abstract realization of buildings used in \cite{DeBacker2002}.

 Let $T$ be the maximal split torus of $G=\SO(q)$ with Lie algebra $\LieT$.
 We have the root system $\Phi=\Phi(G,T)$ with simple system $\Delta = \{\ep_1-\ep_2, \ldots, \ep_{m-1}-\ep_m, \ep_m\}$ if $\ani>0$ and $\Delta = \{\ep_1-\ep_2, \ldots, \ep_{m-1}-\ep_m, \ep_{m-1}+\ep_m\}$ if $\ani=0$.
 Let $\apart = \apart(T)$ be the corresponding apartment in $\buil(G)=\buil(\SO(q))$; this is the affine space under $X_*(T)\otimes_{\mathbb{Z}}\mathbb{R}$ on which the roots act by functionals, together with the simplicial structure defined by the affine root hyperplanes $\Hyp_{\alpha,n}=\{x\in \apart \mid \alpha(x)=n\}$, as $\alpha$ ranges over $\Phi$ and $n$ over $\mathbb{Z}$.